-Pew Center on the States reports that by 2014 the demand for oral health care services will increase due to the Affordable Care Act which expands dental insurance to millions of children in the United States.
-This demand is coupled with Pew's prediction that the new dental team member with dual licensure as a dental hygienist and a dental therapist can boost the productivity and profits of the private dental practice setting.
-In essence, the employment of dual-licensed mid-level providers makes good business sense while improving the oral and general health of underserved Minnesotans.
+Pew Center on the States reports the demand for oral health care services will increase due to the Affordable Care Act which expands dental insurance to millions of children in the United States.
+This demand is coupled with Pew's prediction that the new dental team member with dual licensure as a dental hygienist and a dental therapist can boost the productivity and profits of private dental practice setting.
+In essence, the employment of dual-licensed providers makes good business sense while improving the oral and general health of underserved Minnesotans.